ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/5_GMLBasics.md

 ## x / y axis

 Let's look back at the instance properties in the room editor.
 Earlier we modified the scale x property, but there's much more where that came from and we'll quickly become familiar with all of them throughout the course.
-The most important properties here are the x and y, so we'll dig into those next.
+The most important properties here are the x and y, so we'll dig into those first

 You were probably wondering what the X by Scale X meant. x and y are pretty much just short hands for horizontal and vertical respectively.
 So why didn't they call it horizontal scale, and vertical scale instead?
-Well we refer to horizontal and vertical so often that it quickly becomes tedious to type, so we end of w/ x and y instead (can't be much shorter than that!)
+Well, Game Maker refer to horizontal and vertical so often that it quickly becomes tedious to type, so we end of w/ x and y instead (can't be much shorter than that!)

 ![](../../images/pong/inspector_example.png)

-So with that said the x and y variables represent where each instance is positioned in the room horizontally and vertically.
+With that said, the x and y variables represent where each instance is positioned in the room horizontally and vertically.
 If you drag one of your instances to the right you can see that the x increases.
 Similarly if you drag the instance down you see that y increases.
 I can also set the x and y directly in the instance properties.

 ![](../../images/pong/xy_inspector.gif)